gabrielalmeida/3d_multilayer_viewer/README.md

 %3 | Script path(to be able to use relative paths - e.g.: `%3/audio.mp3` would load the file at same path of script)
 %4 | Intro file(path to app logo image)

-There is an ffmpeg script example file at `/examples` folder
+There is an ffmpeg script example file at `/examples` folder.

 ---